CauVang3061/FashionFeedbackRetrieval/README.md

 ## 📝 License

 This project is for educational purposes.
-Fashion-MNIST dataset is under MIT License.
-**Dataset License:** Fashion Product Images dataset follows Kaggle's terms of use.
+Fashion Product Images dataset follows Kaggle's terms of use.

 ## 🙏 Acknowledgments